ReDI-School/ber-dcp-intro-to-computer-science/content/docs/_index.md

 You will...

-- Understand files and file system
+- Understand files and file systems
 - Use git/GitHub for version control
 - Create basic programs in Python
 - Understand the fundamentals of the web and web development

-After the successful completion of this introductory course, you can choose and apply for any other intermediate-level courses offered by ReDI!
+After the successful completion of this introductory course, you can choose to apply for any other intermediate-level courses offered by ReDI!

 ## Courses links